-These must -attend 40+hour courses are geared to Railway Industry personnel, first responders, emergency response contractors and regulators. will specialized Participants get rail-based emergency response training that will complement technical responses to dangerous goods incident.
+These must-attend 40+ hour courses are geared to Railway Industry personnel, first responders, emergency response contractors and regulators.
+Participants will get specialized rail-based emergency response training that will complement technical responses to dangerous goods incident.

 Get the latest local (Canadian) information from skilled instructors of varied backgrounds.